How Much Does Long-Term Care Insurance Cost?

 Long-term care insurance policies provide great flexibility in benefit design.
-This lets you choose the amount of protection that best suits your financial and personal needs.
-Here’s an overview of how a long-term care plan is designed:
+This lets you choose the amount of protection that best suits your personal needs and budget.
+The cost of your long-term care insurance policy is based on:

 Similar to life insurance, you select a long-term care insurance policy value such as $250,000, $500,000 or a $1,000,000.

-The LTCi Benefit Multiplier table below illustrates the flexibility you have with your long-term care planning.
-This lets you choose how much risk you want to transfer to an insurance company.
+The LTCi Benefit Multiplier table below illustrates the flexibility you have with choosing your long-term care coverage.
+This lets you select how much risk you want to transfer to an insurance company.

 Your long-term care advisor will make suggestions and some choices will vary by company.
 We also list several ways to lower your LTC Insurance premiums.